-- Define the maximum number of subscribers tagged for monitor - Activate: - Maximum Number of Subscribers Tagged for monitor: - Actual Number of Subscribers Tagged for monitor: - Maximum Number of Supervisors per monitored party:
+- Activate: - Maximum Number of Subscribers Tagged for monitor: 50 - Actual Number of Subscribers Tagged for monitor: 0 - Maximum Number of Supervisors per monitored party: 5

-Other sections visible include "BG Access Code" (with a note about The Business Group Access Code and a BG Access Code input field) and "Next Generation 911" (with Activate and Access Code fields).
-At the bottom right are "Save" and "Cancel" buttons.
+Other sections visible include 'BG Access Code' (with a field for 'BG Access Code') and 'Next Generation 911' (with fields for 'Activate' and 'Access Code').

 - Prefix Access Code created with service SILL Monitor and Maximum Length configured to comport the code + monitored extension.
-Example: if your code is \72 and monitored extension is 554133415000 you need to configure the PAC Maximum Length to 15 or more.
+Example: if your code is 72 and monitored extension is 554133415000 you need to configure the PAC Maximum Length to 15 or more.

 The screenshot shows a configuration page for a Prefix Access Code.
-The 'Prefix Access Code' field is set to \72.
+The 'Prefix Access Code' field is set to 72.
 The 'Minimum Length' is 3, and the 'Maximum Length' is 30.
 The 'Digit Position' is 3.
 The 'Service' dropdown is set to 'SILL Monitor'.
 The 'Save' and 'Cancel' buttons are at the bottom right.